abdfaizaan/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

 ## Task 3: Configure your application

-For this exercise, you'll complete some key parts of the application to enable using your Azure OpenAI resource.
+For this task, you'll complete some key parts of the application to enable using your Azure OpenAI resource.

 1. In the code editor, expand the **CSharp** or **Python** folder, depending on your language preference.